aaronjuma/MousePupilTracker/docs/README.md

 ```
 activate dlc-live
 ```
 Next, locate this repository directory.
-Once at the root directory for this project, enter:
+Once at the root directory for this project, you can pip install the required libraries.
 ```
+cd ....../MousePupilTracker
 pip install -r requirements.txt
 ```